Types of Programs

 The LACA Program is designed to allow students, who would prefer to study independently of a group, to do exactly that.
 Study languages in Austria, Costa Rica, France, and Spain.
 For further information visit the LACA page.

 Affiliate programs are study or intern abroad programs offered by other institutions or program providers.
 Southern Miss currently has an affiliation with CISabroad and Academic Programs International (API).
 If a student is interested in a particular country where we currently do not host a short term, semester, or exchange program in, or if a student can not find (through the aforementioned options) a program suitable to their major, they might consider the alternative option of an affiliate program.
-Students begin by identifying their affiliate program and then visit the Southern Miss study abroad website to apply online.
-A Southern Miss program fee of $500 will be due before the student may apply to the affiliate program, along with mandatory insurance, which is based on the length of stay abroad.
+Students begin by identifying their affiliate program and then visiting the Southern Miss study abroad website to apply online.
+A Southern Miss program fee of $250 will be due before the student may apply to the affiliate program, along with mandatory insurance, which is based on the length of stay abroad.
 Questions should be addressed to Hannah Jones at Hannah.L.Jones@usm.edu.